 Overlap with Other Trust Models

-There are several models of trust in existence, most of them basically say the same thing, though perhaps through slightly different language.
+There are several models of trust in existence in addition to Blanchard’s ABCDs of Trust.
+Most of them basically say the same thing, though perhaps through slightly different language.
 We’ve considered the models in an overview, but have also included a high level comparison here.

 This framework lays out some building blocks of trust and helps explain how you can build trust.